culturesofknowledge/emplaces/design/milestones+features.md

 - Feedback text with mailto link.
 - Maps section w/linked Provenance page.
 If reference gazetteer can offer a lat/long then e.g. Google (TBD) map is shown centred on that location.
 If a historical place, optional historical maps are shown, identified with tab labels corresponding to their date of publication.
 Historical map can be a preview PNG linked to a website with geo-referenced map, or (fallback) linked to a higher-resolution PNG image.
 TBD if an additional mechanism (e.g. IIIF) will be supported in v1.
 - Place Description.
 Initial text will be derived from first paragraph of Wikipedia entry for the selected place.
-- Creator/Contributors/Core Data/Licenses (links only)
-- Export record in multiple formats
+- Historical hierarchies w/linked Provenance page
-- Historical administrative hierarchies
+	- Multiple administrative hierarchies (v1)
-- Historical ecclesiastical hierarchies w/multiple confessions
+	- Multiple ecclesiastical hierarchies w/multiple confessions (TBD for v1)
+	- Multiple military hierarchies (not in v1)
-- Historical military and judicial hierarchies
+	- Multiple judicial hierarchies (not in v1)
+- Creator/Contributors/Licenses (data from Timbuctoo)
+- Export selected record in multiple formats (see below)

 #### Provenance pages